Essay on Aryabhatta: Samples in 100, 200, 300 and 500 Words

 In astronomy, Aryabhatta proposed that the Earth rotates on its axis.
 This was a revolutionary idea at the time.
 He also accurately calculated the length of a year as 365.25 days.
 His work on eclipses explained that they were caused by the shadows of the Earth and the Moon, not by mythical events.
 His planetary models helped in understanding celestial movements.

-Although there are no recorded awards from his time, Aryabhatta’s contributions were widely recognized.
+Although there are no recorded awards from his time, Aryabhatta’s contributions were widely recognised.
 The Indian government honoured him by naming India’s first satellite Aryabhatta in 1975.
 Many institutions and awards in mathematics and science are named after him.

 Aryabhatta’s work laid the foundation for future scholars in India and beyond.
 His mathematical theories influenced later astronomers like Brahmagupta and Bhaskara.
 His discoveries continue to be relevant in modern science.
 He remains a symbol of India’s rich scientific heritage.